johncmerfeld/hello-franz/README.md

   9. **Test the application**

-  Go to [http://localhost:8080/kafka/produce?message=Hello, world!](http://localhost:8080/kafka/produce?message=Hello%20%world!") to send the message "Hello, world!" through your Kafka application.
+  Go to [http://localhost:8080/kafka/produce?message=Hello, world!](http://localhost:8080/kafka/produce?message=Hello,%20world!) to send the message "Hello, world!" through your Kafka application.
 Go to the terminal window where your console consumer is running and verify that "Hello, world!" has been printed to the screen with a timestamp

 ### TODO

 4. Try to simplify package
 5. Create custom consumer
-6. Learn more about what's going on here (and write about it!)
+6. Learn more about what's going on here (and write about it!) / explain what the init-spring script is for